 The BFC Conference Annual Assessment is based upon the resolutions passed at the 2009 Annual Conference and reaffirmed at the 2010 BFC Conference.
 As a reminder, the BFC Assessment encompasses all of the administrative amounts previously paid by each church to various organizations: Ministers Retirement Fund (\$900 per church, \$9.00 per member), Administrative Budget, and the Board of Communications.
 This is now your only obligation.

 PLEASE NOTE: Other amounts that you normally send to the individual Bible Fellowship Church Departments (Board of Missions, Church Extension, Pinebrook Bible Conference, Victory Valley) should continue to go to them.

-Your Assessment monies should be sent on either a monthly or quarterly basis to the BFC Executive Board (3000 Fellowship Drive, Whitehall, PA 18052) or to the BFC Executive Board Accountant, Donald Kuntzman (PO Box 3555, Allentown, PA 18106-3555).
+Your Assessment monies should be sent on either a monthly or quarterly basis to the BFC Executive Board (PO Box 3555, Allentown, PA 18106).
+For questions about assessment, ask the Executive Director Dave Allen or the Accounts Manager Julie Sebastian at julie@bfcbom.org.

 An individual copy of your church's assessment will be emailed to the church in November.
 Reminders may be sent to your church on a quarterly basis throughout the year as a reminder, especially if you are late!

-A church is welcome to make contributions to the Administrative Budget before they have to.
+A church is welcome to make contributions to the Administrative Budget before the due date.